 Financial aid at DePauw is designed to assist students who would otherwise be unable to attend the University due to financial constraints and to recognize academic achievement and potential.
 DePauw maintains its own scholarship, work and loan programs, and participates in federal and state financial aid programs.
 This variety of resources permits a majority of students attending DePauw to defray the cost of their education through some form of financial assistance, including scholarships, loans and/or work-study.
 DePauw has enjoyed remarkable financial support from alumni and friends, and their generosity makes it possible to help many students through an extensive financial aid program.

 Merit Awards.
 All enrolling students are automatically considered for a variety of merit awards.
-Most merit awards do not require a separate application; others, such as the Rector and Holton Scholarships, do.
+Most merit awards do not require a separate application; others, such as the Rector Scholarship, do.
 Additional awards are reserved for continuing students who are selected on the basis of their college academic achievements or for positions of leadership on campus.
 Please note that merit awards may not exceed the cost of tuition in any academic year.

 Parents and students are invited to write for more specific information about scholarship opportunities and financial aid to: Financial Aid Office, DePauw University, 204 E. Seminary Street, P.O.
 Box 37, Greencastle, IN 46135-0037.
 Call (765) 658-4030.